AMD Zodiac: Wing-related incidents

-On 6 November 2009 an amateur-built CH-601XL broke up in flight over Arkansas, resulting in the death of the pilot.
+On 6 November 2009, an amateur-built CH-601XL broke up in flight over Arkansas, resulting in the death of the pilot.
 Preliminary investigation of the accident revealed a failure mode similar to that seen in the earlier crashes, as both wings separated in flight.
 This brought the number of crashes to seven and deaths to 11.

 The FAA issued a Special Airworthiness Information Bulletin on 7 November 2009 and strongly recommended that the aircraft not be flown until modifications detailed in an AMD Safety Alert are carried out.
 AMD and Zenith Aircraft issued documents the same day, mandating that the S-LSA version not be flown until the modifications were completed and recommended all aircraft be modified.
 The modifications included strengthening of the main and rear wing spar carrythroughs and the addition of aileron balance weights.
 The Experimental Aircraft Association also recommended grounding all affected aircraft until modifications are complete.

 In a statement issued by Zenith Aircraft, the designer, Chris Heintz, in response to the question "Why are you recommending this Upgrade Package?
 What has prompted this "180-degree" shift, from insisting that the CH 601 XL design was fine "as is", to now mandating a list of upgrades requiring more than a dozen modifications?" stated:

-On 12 November 2009 the FAA ceased issuing new Certificates of Airworthiness, requiring new registrants to prove that they have complied with the modifications before being permitted to fly the aircraft.
+On 12 November 2009, the FAA ceased issuing new Certificates of Airworthiness, requiring new registrants to prove that they have complied with the modifications before being permitted to fly the aircraft.

-In addressing the 6 November 2009 accident NTSB Chairman Deborah A.P.
+In addressing to the 6 November 2009 accident, NTSB Chairman Deborah A.P.
 Hersman said on 13 November 2009:

 The FAA completed an in-depth review of the CH601 XL and 650 and issued a report entitled Zodiac CH601 XL Airplane Special Review Team Report January 2010.
 The FAA concluded:

-In reacting to the FAA's report the Experimental Aircraft Association's Vice President of Industry and Regulatory Affairs, Earl Lawrence, said, "The FAA did an excellent job with this investigation and deserves credit for thoroughly exploring all possibilities.
+In reacting to the FAA's report, the Experimental Aircraft Association's Vice President of Industry and Regulatory Affairs, Earl Lawrence, said, "The FAA did an excellent job with this investigation and deserves credit for thoroughly exploring all possibilities.
 EAA had vigorously pushed for comprehensive data on these accidents.
 We wanted to see the data, so aircraft owners knew exactly what modifications were needed and why they were needed immediately."

-On 20 April 2019 another wing failure accident in Bulgaria killed the pilot and passenger.
+On 20 April 2019, another wing failure accident in Bulgaria killed the pilot and passenger.